 - 5.1.
-Tree removal will not be permitted to facilitate views (including advertising signs), off-street parking, installation of solar panels or awnings or to reduce the impact from any bird / bat / other animal waste or noise. - 5.2.
+Trees will not be removed to facilitate views (including advertising signs), off-street parking, installation of solar panels or awnings or to reduce the impact from any bird / bat / other animal waste or noise. - 5.2.
 Risk to public safety and property will take priority in tree removal decisions in emergency situations. - 5.3.
-The removal of individual street and park trees will only be approved when: - 5.3.1.removal is the only option to mitigate a high or extreme risk; or - 5.3.2.the tree is dead or in decline and unlikely to recover; or

-- 5.3.3.the tree is causing damage to infrastructure or property and there is no reasonable option to otherwise resolve the issue; or - 5.3.4.the tree is affected by development and there is no other design option available.
-Removal will occur if the applicant agrees to pay all costs, including removal, replacement and the value of the tree being removed as calculated by the City's methodology.
-All money collected will be used to improve tree canopy cover; or - 5.3.5.the tree/s unable to be maintained to meet Electricity Safety (Electric Line Clearance) Regulations 2015 (as amended from time to time) and other relevant statutory requirements; or - 5.3.6.the removal of trees is required to facilitate renewal of the street or reserve.
+The removal of individual street and park trees will only occur when: - 5.3.1.removal is the only option to mitigate a high or extreme risk as determined by a city arborist; or - 5.3.2.the tree is dead or in decline and unlikely to recover; or - 5.3.3.the tree is causing damage to infrastructure or property and there is no reasonable option to otherwise resolve the issue; or - 5.3.4.the tree is affected by development and there is no other design option available. - 5.3.4.1.
+If a person wishes to remove a tree an application must be made in writing to the City. - 5.3.4.2.
+Removal can only occur if the applicant agrees to pay all costs, including removal and the tree canopy contribution value calculated in accordance with Section 6 below.; or - 5.3.5.the tree/s unable to be maintained to meet Electricity Safety (Electric Line Clearance) Regulations 2015 (as amended from time to time) and other relevant statutory requirements; or - 5.3.6.the removal of trees is required to facilitate renewal of the street or reserve. - 5.4.
+Where a tree has been removed, and the site is suitable for replanting, a replacement tree will be established in future planting seasons.